cromarty/cromarty.github.io/_posts/2018-02-24-rpi-image-tool.md

 I have completed the `rpi-image-tool` system.

-This work replaces `imgtool` which was originally contained in my `rpi-stuff` repository.

 The `rpi-image-tool` system is able to:

 * Create a new and empty `.img` file containing the necessary small `FAT32` boot partition and the larger Linux partition.